Skip to main content

 d.
 Professional Affairs Committee

-1. To consider and recommend to the Senate matters related to professional employees, their welfare, and other related subjects designated to it by the Senate.
-The committee also will review requests from professional employees regarding issues that are not addressed and/or resolved by existing formal processes and will consider such matters as the committee deems appropriate.
+1. To consider and recommend to the Senate matters related to professional faculty, their welfare, and other related subjects designated to it by the Senate.
+The committee will review requests from professional faculty regarding issues that are not addressed and/or resolved by existing formal processes and will consider such matters as the committee deems appropriate.

 2. To conduct periodic review of procedures and policies related to the employment of professionals, including mechanisms for advancement, rank, permanent appointment, et al, as outlined in the SUNY Cortland Handbook and contained in the current Agreement between the State of New York and United University Professions, including pertinent Memoranda of Understanding.
 To propose any changes in language or policy related to the above, as agreed upon by the committee, to the appropriate organization through the appropriate liaison or committee.

-3. To communicate important Senate matters to professional employees, at the discretion of the committee.
+3. To communicate important Senate matters to professional faculty, at the discretion of the committee.

 Section D. College Research Committee